Choose the language

 The campaign aims to:

-• Raise awareness about OSH by disseminating knowledge materials and information on good practices; and
+• Raise awareness about OSH by disseminating knowledge and information on good practices;

 • Encourage collective action among coffee stakeholders to address persistent safety and health challenges in the coffee supply chain.